 When you really need an answer -- fast -- toss out the crystal ball and bring in Alere.
-The company offers both professional and consumer diagnostic tests as well as health management services.
+The company offers both professional and consumer diagnostic tests.
 Its professional diagnostic products include tests for cancers, cardiovascular disease, drugs of abuse, infectious diseases, and women's health, including pregnancy tests and fertility monitors.
-The firm's Alere Health division provides health management services including wellness programs, disease monitoring, and care coordination for patients with complex conditions.
 Alere also makes consumer diagnostics, including First Check drug tests, through a venture with Procter & Gamble.
+The company's branded products include Actim (early pregnancy detection), Cholestech (lipid and cholesterol testing), and Determine (HIV, tuberculosis, hepatitis B, and syphilis detection).
 Acquisitive Alere was founded in 2001.

 Alere's smaller consumer diagnostics business, which distributes tests to consumers through retail drug and grocery retailers, are handled through a joint venture with Proctor & Gamble that was formed in 2007.
 Alere put all of its OTC pregnancy and fertility test brands into the pot and agreed to do all of the manufacturing while P&G tossed in $325 million.
 Operating under the name SPD Swiss Precision Diagnostics, the venture took over the marketing of such brands as Clearblue Easy, Fact Plus, and Accu-Clear.

 The US accounts for about 60% of Alere's sales.
 The company maintains its primary manufacturing sites in China, Japan, Norway, South Korea, and the US.
 It has secondary manufacturing facilities in parts of Europe, Australia, India, Israel, and South Africa.
 Alere conducts its main research and development in Germany, the UK, and the US.
 It maintains more than 30 distribution operations in in Asia, Europe, North America, Africa, the Caribbean, and South America.